Kofi-B-Nimo/Premier-League-23-24-Full-Season-Analysis/NOTES.md

 <img width="1353" height="522" alt="team_offensive_stats" src="https://github.com/user-attachments/assets/7feac32d-40d5-4d66-9cf5-823196d48e3a" />

 ## Step 5

-- This step will consist of trying to sift through all the data I have and understanding the best way to organize the data for it to be effectively visualized
+This step will consist of trying to sift through all the data I have and understanding the best way to organize the data for it to be effectively visualized

+Questions:
+1) Can I have multiple graphics that display how teams faired offensively/defensively?
+2) How can I accurately display a comprehensive depiction of a teams offensive output?
+3) How can I accurately display a comprehensive depiction of a teams defensive output?

+##step 5.1

 first I'll list out what I have so far, in terms of tables:
 - `Team Offensive Stats`